vggls/medical_xai/README.md

-Our implementation fine-tunes pre-trained ResNet and VGG19 architectures over X-Rays ([Covid-19 Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database)) and digital pathology ([CRC](https://zenodo.org/record/1214456), [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000), [BreakHis](https://www.kaggle.com/datasets/ambarish/breakhis)) image datasets and calculates Grad-CAM[2] and HiResCAM[3] attribution maps in setting where only HiResCAM is known to produce faithful attributions (see [3]).
+Our implementation fine-tunes pre-trained ResNet and VGG19 architectures over X-Rays ([Covid-19 Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database)) and digital pathology ([CRC](https://zenodo.org/record/1214456), [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000), [BreakHis](https://www.kaggle.com/datasets/ambarish/breakhis)) image datasets and calculates Grad-CAM[2] and HiResCAM[3] attribution maps in a setting where only HiResCAM is known to produce faithful attributions (see [3]).
 The objective is to evaluate the quality of the attribution maps via quantitative evaluation metrics such as AOPC[4], Max Sensitivity[5] and HAAS[6], and investigate if the metrics can distinguish between faithful and non-faithful attribution maps.

 Our findings suggest that Max-Sensitivity and AOPC favour the HiResCAM attribution maps.
 This is attributed to the fact that this kind